Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Discussions

 \section{Discussions}

-{\bf \toolName vs. Autofz.} Autofz schedules resources by ``looking-forward'': regardless of how each base fuzzer performed previously, Autofz conducts a Preparation Phase at each round.
-Meanwhile, Legion schedules resources in a ``look-backward'' fashion: it evaluates the performance of fuzzers in previous rounds with a multidimensional evaluation strategy and accordingly schedules resources without profiling.
+{\bf \toolName vs. Existing Ensemble Frameworks.} \toolName differs conceptually and practically from prior ensemble frameworks in both its evaluation granularity and scheduling mechanism.
+First, Autofz schedules resources by ``looking-forward'': regardless of how each base fuzzer performed previously, Autofz conducts a Preparation Phase at each round.
+Meanwhile, \toolName schedules resources in a ``look-backward'' fashion: it evaluates the performance of fuzzers in previous rounds with a multidimensional evaluation strategy and accordingly schedules resources without profiling.
 By looking-forward, Autofz can get precise performance estimations but requires running every fuzzer at the Preparation Phase of every round, including those performing poorly throughout the fuzzing campaign (as in evaluations~\cite{fu2023autofz}, more than 15\% of overall resources were spent on these fuzzers), leading to severe resource waste.
-Legion utilizes the valuable data from previous rounds to obtain an estimation with similar precision without conducting profiling, and all resources are scheduled for the better-performed fuzzers, which is the major reason for its improvement over Autofz.
-Note \toolName does not get stuck in local optima.
-If fuzzers schedules with more resources failed to gain sufficient coverage improvement in new rounds, their evaluations will drop down, and resources will be scheduled for others in the next round.
+In contrast, \toolName utilizes the valuable data from previous rounds to obtain an estimation with similar precision without conducting profiling, and more resources are scheduled for the better-performing fuzzers, which is the major reason for its improvement over Autofz.
+Furthermore, the performance of the fuzzer can change significantly when new seeds are added to the corpus, which may be one reason why Autofz has the Preparation Phase.
+However, due to the randomness of fuzzing, the improvements brought by new seeds are difficult to reflect in various metrics within a short preparation window.
+Therefore, the Preparation Phase incurs high fixed costs without guaranteeing prediction accuracy.
+To address this, \toolName combines the MAB mechanism with Softmax.
+First, the Softmax function ensures that fuzzers with lower scores still have a non-zero selection probability.
+The exploration value is inversely proportional to the square root of the previously allocated resources (t).
+If a fuzzer is ignored, its exploration value surges, dynamically preserving the possibility of selecting a poorly performing fuzzer to test whether a new seed can revitalize it.
+It's important to note that, from a macro perspective, higher-performing fuzzers still receive more resources, as shown in Figure~\ref{fig:fuzzer_time_real}.
+Secondly, to respond to the performance fluctuations brought about by new seeds and to avoid wasting resources when selecting a poorly performing fuzzer, \toolName introduces a lightweight active monitoring mechanism.
+If a fuzzer fails to generate a valid seed within a preset time, the fine-tuning mechanism stops that fuzzer and reallocates resources to the currently higher-performing fuzzer.
+Compared to EnFuzz, which treats ensemble fuzzing as a parallel execution problem with static resource allocation fixed at startup, \toolName formulates resource scheduling as a dynamic MAB problem.
+It continuously shifts CPU cores to the more effective fuzzers tailored to the current program state.
+Finally, while frameworks like CollabFuzz~\cite{collabfuzz} focus primarily on optimizing seed routing and synchronization logic among collaborative instances, \toolName uniquely addresses dynamic test resource scheduling based on continuous multidimensional fuzzer evaluation.